- This event has passed.

 Send an email before 1.4.2016 to firstname.lastname@example.org that answers the following three questions:

 2) What vegetation models do you use, and how could you use the topics of this training school in your research?

 3) Would the training help you to contribute to one of the Task Groups of profound (http://cost-profound.eu/site/working-groups/) ?
 If so, please specify which Task Group and how.

 You will be notified about the selection of participants for the training school in the beginning of April.

-Please direct any questions regarding the organization to Björn Reineking.
+Please direct any questions regarding the organization to email@example.com, or directly to Björn Reineking.